CsillaFarkas/ParetoPick-R/README.md

 # Assumptions
 * General
-  * a restructure of the correlation/clustering approach (see below) would require consistent assumptions for default settings that can produce reasonable cluster outputs across all catchments
+  * a restructure of the correlation/clustering approach (see below) would require default settings that can produce reasonable cluster outputs across all catchments

 * AHP
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all